Terms of Sales

 - Shop at 35, Halles Diderot 42300 Roanne: 04.77.67.69.02

 2.2.
-If you choose a Click & Collect Order withdrawal from the Moulin, Montbrison, Saint Etienne or Clermont-Ferrand Stores
+If you choose to pick up your Click & Collect order at the stores in Moulin, Montbrison, Saint Etienne or Clermont-Ferrand

-PRALUS FOREZ AUVERGNE , a single-member simplified joint-stock company with share capital of €15,293, whose registered office is located at 14 RUE TUPINERIE 42600 MONTBRISON, registered in the Saint-Etienne Trade and Companies Register under number 888 667 235, represented by its President, the company SA PATISSERIE CHOCOLATERIE PRALUS , a simplified joint-stock company with share capital of €216,000, whose registered office is located at 34, rue Général Giraud in Roanne (42300), registered in the Roanne Trade and Companies Register under number 394 627 913, represented by François Pralus as President.
+PRALUS FOREZ AUVERGNE , a single-member simplified joint-stock company with a share capital of €15,293, whose registered office is located at 14 RUE TUPINERIE 42600 MONTBRISON, registered with the Trade and Companies Register of Saint-Etienne under number 888 667 235, represented by its President, the company SA PATISSERIE CHOCOLATERIE PRALUS , a simplified joint-stock company with a share capital of €216,000, whose registered office is located at 34, rue Général Giraud in Roanne (42300), registered with the Trade and Companies Register of Roanne under number 394 627 913, represented by François Pralus as President.

 How to contact the Merchant: